 Recently, the New Jersey Department of Education, in partnership with the Consortium for School Networking (COSN), selected the Samuel E. Shull Middle School as an “InnovateNJ Initiative” School.
 This distinction recognizes the school as a leader in the State of New Jersey for its use of technology in providing instructional support.
 This distinction was earned through the innovative, creative and effective uses of educational technology by the highly qualified staff employed by the Samuel E. Shull Middle School, and enabled by the extensive and accessible professional development opportunities for all staff members.
 The staff participates in this professional development in Professional Learning Communities where administrators, teachers, support staff, and other selected outside experts provide facilitated learning opportunities in order to improve the quality of classroom instruction and introduce practitioners to the practical applications of research-validated strategies.

-Samuel E. Shull Middle School has nearly 1500 students in grades 5 - 8, organized in four “Houses” of approximately 370 students each.
-This house model ensures small learning communities that create a personalized environment for teaching and learning and is a key contributor to the success of our students and enhances the continuity of our academic and support programs.
+Samuel E. Shull Middle School has nearly 1500 students in grades 5 - 8.
 The goal of our New Jersey Student Learning Standards aligned curriculum is to promote a collaborative, student-directed learning environment that provides a unique learning experience for all learning styles.
 Our core curriculum subjects of Language Arts, Mathematics, Pre-Algebra, Social Studies, Science, Physical Education, and Health are supplemented with electives in Technology Education, Art, TV Production and Music.
 Our Mathematics program provides a comprehensive instructional framework.
 Our Science offerings include a Physics class that is taken in conjunction with Algebra for our advanced students.
 There are advanced level classes in Language Arts and Mathematics in Grades 6-8, as well as a Gifted and Talented program in Grade 5.
 In order to support an increase in the number of students that qualify for advanced classes, we have implemented an elective AVID class in sixth and seventh grade that provides academic instruction, support, study skills, and a variety of motivational activities.
 Students with disabilities have an Individualized Education Plan, which ensures that they are given the extra support needed, while supporting the student’s education within the least restrictive environment.
 Shull School also provides Bilingual Education and English as a Second Language (ESL) as well as an ESL Bridge Program to support students transitioning from the Bilingual Education setting.

-For the 2019-2020 school year, we have a focus on improving literacy to ensure that all students read on grade level.
+We have a focus on improving literacy to ensure that all students read on grade level.
 We offer a robust reading intervention program that is used to address the needs of students reading below grade level.
 Our literacy block uses the Three Tiered Model of Instruction which provides a structure for student improvement in knowledge and skill in regards to using reading strategies that improve understanding and the ability to think and reason about the information and concepts in the text.
 In order to infuse literacy instruction across all content areas, all teachers craft an annual Student Growth Objective (SGO) based on a literacy standard.
-This year we are also integrating Writer’s Workshop into the literacy block to help us become more proficient in the area of writing.

 Since our curricula are rigorous and challenging, we have an Academic Learning Center Program that offers academic support in language arts and mathematics before and after school.
 Additionally, we offer a variety of co-curricular activities including sports and clubs.
 Interscholastic sports include girls and boys’ soccer, wrestling, girls and boys’ basketball, girls cheerleading, softball, and baseball.
 Clubs offered include Art, Band, Yearbook, Odyssey of the Mind, and House Student Councils.